ctds-usyd/library-webscraping/_episodes/05-conclusion.md

 provided we don't break the web site doing so.
 What is potentially problematic is if the scraped data will be shared further.
-For example, downloading content off one website and posting it on another website (as our own), unless explicitely permitted, would constitute copyright violation and be illegal.
+For example, downloading content off one website and posting it on another website (as our own), unless explicitly permitted, would constitute copyright violation and be illegal.

 However, most copyright legislations recognize cases in which reusing some, possibly copyrighted, information in an aggregate or derivative format is considered